kelsyvghn/personal-site/README.md

     npm install

-to bundle it all up nicely
+to bundle it all up nicely:

     npm run build:react

+start the server up:

+    npm start

-and to view it on your local machine go to
+and to view it on your local machine go to:

 ## localhost:4000